At a Glance

 ✨Familiarise Yourself with Local Issues

 Research common challenges faced by rivers in the Colne Valley, such as pollution or invasive species.
-Being knowledgeable about these issues will show your potential employer that you are proactive and genuinely interested in making a difference.
+Being knowledgeable about these issues will show your dedication and readiness to contribute effectively as a River Ranger.